software-students-spring2025/3-python-package-push-then-pull/README.md

 displayPopup(self, msg=None, bgColor=None, fontColor=None, fontSize=None)
 ```

-This method displays a pop-up message window with the customized properties defined through the parameters.
+This method displays the pop-up message window with customized properties defined through the parameters.
 If any of the parameters are not specified, it will default the property to the last configured value.

 **Parameters**: